evandrosouza-developer/Tester-ps2-msx/README.md

 You will obviously need a STM32F103C8T6 or a STM32F103C6T6 chip.
 I have used a chinese blue pill.
 The software was made thinking in use of compatible processors, like GD32 for example.
 The software was made considering 8.000Mhz oscillator crystal, to clock the STM32 microcontroller chip at 72MHz.
 The connections are:

 1) Serial console:
-Config: 155200, 8, n, 1 (115200 bps, 8 bits, no parity, 1 stop bit;
+Config: 115200, 8, n, 1 (115200 bps, 8 bits, no parity, 1 stop bit;
 Tx: A2
 Rx: A3

 *******************************************************************************************************
 Obs.: It is a only 3.3V port, compatible to TTL levels.
-Do not use it with high levels higer than 3.3V!!
+Do not use it with "1" level higher than 3.3V!!
 *******************************************************************************************************

-- Clock Pin PA12 - Connect to PS/2 mini-din 45322 pin 5 throught R16;
-- Data Pin PA9 - Connect to PS/2 mini-din pin 1 throught R18;
-- +5V PS/2 power - Connect collector of Q2 to mini-din pin 4;
-- GND - Connect GNDD (Digital Ground) to mini-din pin 3.

 2) To PS/2 to MSX Adapter:
 - PB8  (X0) - Connect to /X0 pin of the adapter;